-8.2.2 Proposed Iowa Hill Pumped Storage Development
+7.1.2 Proposed Iowa Hill Pumped Storage Development

-8.2.2.1 Aquatic Resources
+7.1.2.1 Water Quality and Aquatic Resources

-- Effects of the Iowa Hill Development on surface hydrology from captured stream channels. - Effects of Iowa Hill Development operation on the frequency and volume of spills into the South Fork American River from Slab Creek Reservoir. - Effects of Iowa Hill Development on turbidity in the South Fork American River during project operation due to weakened bank stability in Slab Creek Reservoir and/or exposure of sediment deposits in the back end of the reservoir.
+- Effects of the Iowa Hill Development on surface hydrology from captured stream channels; - Effects of Iowa Hill Development operation on the hydrology as well as the frequency and volume of spills into the South Fork American River from Slab Creek Reservoir; - Effects of Iowa Hill Development on turbidity, total suspended solid values, and/or trace metals suspension in the South Fork American River during project operation due to: (1) weakened bank stability in Slab Creek Reservoir and/or exposure or suspension of sediment deposits in the back end of the reservoir, and (2) substrate disturbances due to tailrace velocities into Slab Creek Reservoir; - Whether the Iowa Hill Development construction and operation/maintenance impacts amphibians and aquatic reptiles (e.g., California red-legged frog, foothill yellow-legged frog, and western pond turtle) in the stream system above the reservoir; - Effects of Iowa Hill Development operation on aquatic species in Slab Creek Reservoir, including hardhead, that would be at risk of entrainment in the development intake facility or affected by fluctuating flows; - Effects of Iowa Hill Development construction activities, including boring activities, spoil piles, and intake structure construction, on water quality;

-- Whether the Iowa Hill Development construction and operation/maintenance impacts amphibians and aquatic reptiles (e.g., California red-legged frog, foothill yellow-legged frog, and western pond turtle) in the stream system above the reservoir. - Effects of Iowa Hill Development operation on aquatic species in Slab Creek Reservoir, including hardhead, that would be at risk of entrainment in the development intake facility. - Effects of Iowa Hill Development construction activities on water quality. - Effects on the thermal regime of Slab Creek Reservoir and the South Fork American River downstream of the reservoir due to temperature change (warming) that may occur with water being recycled in a small upper reservoir.
+- Effects on the thermal regime of Slab Creek Reservoir and the South Fork American River downstream of the reservoir due to temperature change (warming) that may occur with water being recycled in a small upper reservoir; and - Effects on groundwater of construction and operational activities.

-8.2.2.2 Terrestrial Resources
+7.1.2.2 Terrestrial Resources

-- Loss of vegetation due to land disturbance, both short-term disturbance and long-term loss, including timber removal. - Loss of wildlife habitat due to the land disturbance. - Loss of wetlands that would be affected by the construction and operation/maintenance of the Iowa Hill Development. - Effect of Iowa Hill Development on deer migration during construction and operation/maintenance? - Effects of Iowa Hill Development on California spotted owl protected activity centers. - Effects of Iowa Hill Development on raptors, including the northern goshawk. - Effects of Iowa Hill Development on the valley elderberry longhorn beetle. - Whether the Iowa Hill Development will affect sensitive plants resulting from construction activities and operation/maintenance. - Effects of Iowa Hill Development on introduction of noxious weeds.
+- Loss of vegetation due to land disturbance, both short-term disturbance and long-term loss, including timber removal; - Loss of wildlife habitat due to the land disturbance: - Loss of wetlands that would be affected by the construction and operation/maintenance of the Iowa Hill Development; - Effects of Iowa Hill Development on deer migration during construction and operation/maintenance; - Effects of Iowa Hill Development on California spotted owl protected activity centers; - Effects of Iowa Hill Development on raptors, including the northern goshawk; - Effects of Iowa Hill Development on the valley elderberry longhorn beetle; - Whether the Iowa Hill Development will affect sensitive plants resulting from construction activities and operation/maintenance; - Effects of Iowa Hill Development on introduction of noxious weeds; - Effects of changes in nature of seismicity and slope stability at Slab Creek Reservoir on terrestrial resources; - Effects Slab Creek Reservoir fluctuations on slope stability at Slab Creek Reservoir; and - Effects of Iowa Hill Development construction activities on fire risk in SFAR canyon.

-8.2.2.3 Cultural Resources
+7.1.2.3 Cultural Resources

-• Effect of the Iowa Hill Development on Heritage resource sites (e.g., Cable Point timber transportation).
+• Effects of the Iowa Hill Development on Heritage resource sites (e.g., Cable Point timber transportation).

-8.2.2.4 Recreation and Visual Resources
+7.1.2.4 Recreation and Visual Resources

-- Effect of Iowa Hill Development operations on: (1) public access at the upper end of Slab Creek Reservoir due to reservoir fluctuations, (2) recreation on Slab Creek Reservoir itself due to reservoir fluctuations, (3) recreation in other parts of the project (Ice House, Union Valley and Loon Lake Reservoirs), and (4) recreation downstream of Slab Creek Reservoir as well as downstream of Chili Bar Dam. - Effects of Iowa Hill Development facilities, including upper reservoir berms and transmission line corridor, on visual resources from Slab Creek Reservoir, ridge east of Red Bird creek, and other key viewpoints.
+• Effects of Iowa Hill Development construction and operation on: (1) public access for recreation, (2) recreation on Slab Creek Reservoir, (3) recreation in other parts of the project

+(Ice House, Union Valley and Loon Lake Reservoirs), and (4) recreation downstream of Slab Creek Reservoir, on Chili Bar Reservoir, and downstream of Chili Bar Dam;

-- Effects of Iowa Hill Development intake and discharge rates on recreational safety, including boating and swimming. - Whether constructing Iowa Hill would cause recreation use to increase.
+- Effects of Iowa Hill Development facilities, including upper reservoir berms and transmission line corridor, on visual resources from Slab Creek Reservoir, ridge east of Red Bird creek, and other key viewpoints; - Effects of Iowa Hill Development intake and discharge rates on recreational safety, including boating and swimming; and - Whether constructing Iowa Hill would cause recreation use to increase.

-8.2.2.5 Land Use and Socioeconomics
+7.1.2.5 Land Use and Socioeconomics